opensearch-project/project-website/_posts/2025-10-24-Making-Search-Smarter-System-Generated-Search-Pipelines.markdown

  - **System-generated search response processors** modify the final response before it is returned to the client.

 During the evaluation, OpenSearch dynamically constructs a system-generated search pipeline and merges it with any user-defined pipeline specified in the request.
-System-generated processors are created only when the request meets specific criteria defined in your plugin's factory implementation—for example, when a query includes certain parameters, or when a specific search type (such as neural or k-NN) is detected.
+System-generated processors are created only when the request meets specific criteria defined in your plugin's factory implementation—for example, when a query includes certain parameters or when a specific search type (such as neural or k-NN) is detected.

 The following diagram illustrates how OpenSearch resolves system-generated search pipelines during query execution.